A Review of HR Compliance for Small Business

-- Government contractors must be compliant with The Drug Free Workplace Act, which requires employers to provide employees with a policy statement about illegal drug use/possession and to make employees aware of the dangers of drug abuse.
-It also requires employees to notify an employer within five calendar days if he or she has been convicted of a criminal drug violation.
+- Government contracting compliance also includes The Drug Free Workplace Act, which requires employers to provide employees with a policy statement about illegal drug use/possession and to make employees aware of the dangers of drug abuse.
+It requires employees to notify an employer within five calendar days if he or she has been convicted of a criminal drug violation.

 - The Service Contract Act, which manages prevailing wage requirements for contractors includes a Health and Welfare (H&W) requirement that must be paid to all non-exempt service employees.

 There’s a lot to consider when thinking about compliance.
 As mentioned before, the key is to know the requirements, establish a process for complying, and most importantly, stick to it!